 The new headquarters is expected to open by early April.

 But, of course, expansion takes work, support, and money.
-Work ethic is something the organization certainly has, along with plenty of help from organizations such as Crim, the Michigan Nutritional Network, and the UAW.
+Work ethic is something the organization certainly has, along with plenty of help from organizations such as the Crim Fitness Foundation and UAW.